HarshHarwani/grocery-store-cashier-line-simulation/README.md

 We will also be considering your overall approach to the problem and your programming style.
 This assignment is an opportunity to show off how you can use your object-oriented analysis and design skills to produce an elegant, readable, and maintainable solution.
 Please do NOT submit a multi-threaded or real-time solution.
 Please DO use what you would consider best practice in developing your solution.

-## Deliverables (all of the following)

-The following should be available in your resulting solution zip file:

-1. Source Code
-  * The source code should be in Java version 1.6+ or Groovy version 1.8+.
-  * Unit tests should be in [JUnit](http://junit.org).
-  * Build and package management should be in Maven 3.0+ or Gradle 2.0+.
-Your build should package your project into an executable grocery.jar.
-1. Any other supporting code or other jars that you used to develop the solution (even if it is not required to run the solution).
-If a resource is easily accessible on the web you can just provide a link to it rather than including the files.

 ## Problem Details

 1. The number of registers is specified by the problem input file.
 Registers are numbered 1, 2, 3, ..., n for n registers.